Nickprovs/showcase/README.md

   - All content sections and articles have the appropriate meta tags
     - SEO is improved
     - Pages are shared to social media as a card (w/ title, preview image, etc.)
+- Security
+  - Authentication: Two-Factor w/email (recommended in production) or Single-Factor Auth
+  - Token Security
+    - Auth token is never exposed to the client.
+    - User data is retrieved via api/me call.
+  - User generated content is sanitized
 - General Versatility
   - Change the website's title
   - Change the website's footnote